spinnaker/spinnaker/clouddriver-aws/README.md

 that grants the ability to STS assumeRole to the target accounts.

-In each managed account there needs to exist an IAM role that provides access to all the AWS operations that Spinnaker perform against that account.
-That IAM role as to have a trust relationship to the IAM ARN in the managing account (either a user ARN if connecting with an access key, or a role ARN if authenticating with an EC2 instance profile).
+In each managed account there needs to exist an IAM role that provides access to all the AWS operations that Spinnaker performs against that account.
+That IAM role has to have a trust relationship to the IAM ARN in the managing account (either a user ARN if connecting with an access key, or a role ARN if authenticating with an EC2 instance profile).